-Well, that was until I went on Pinterest searching for things to do in Stockholm and saw the HandLuggageOnly pictures of the Stockholm metro art.
+Well, that was until I went on Pinterest searching for things to do when visiting Sweden and saw the HandLuggageOnly pictures of the Stockholm metro art.

 I was aware that some metro stations around the world had been designed and become an art gallery in their own right but I had no idea that Stockholm was one of them.
 It turned out to be a welcome surprise to add to the itinerary and as I now know, Stockholm metro station is the worlds longest art exhibition covering 110km/70miles so it’s something I would have been so disappointed to have missed out on.

 The Thorildsplan Station is one of the only stations in Stockholm made up entirely of tiles.

 The artist was given free rein of design and drawing inspiration from the surrounding area which features elevated sidewalks and many crossings, the artist created a pixelated piece of artwork inspired by video games.